gretacappello/BriLo/README.md

 - Make sure you select ray and pointy rays.
 Avoid blurry and over structured rays.
 - You may want to repeat the track at least three time to ensure to have a good extimation of the errors.

 Once the ray has been tracked, you can use the brilo.py script to find the optimal solution for C and γ based on the selected measurement points.
-To run the script, execute:
+To run the Python script, execute:

    python brilo.py